8 Common Social Media Marketing Fails

 What’s your brand’s personality?
 Determine how you want to communicate with your audience by assigning a voice and tone to your brand—whether you want to be more like the class clown or the straight-A student.
 Whatever you decide, it should reflect who your brand is, and how you want your audience to perceive you.

 Share useful stuff: Rather than spamming your audience with sales pitches and products, teach them something that they can use in their day-to-day life.
 From a listicle to a thought leadership piece to an interview, produce content that will benefit your reader.
 Don’t worry about going viral–in fact, that’s a pretty unrealistic goal.
 Focus on providing value to your audience.

 2. Not scheduling

 Posting frequency requires a delicate balance.

-You don’t want to post too often that your audience gets annoyed with you, but you also don’t want to post so infrequently that your brand is forgotten and your content remains unseen.
+You don’t want to post too often that your audience gets annoyed, but you also don’t want to post so infrequently that your brand is forgotten.

 This way, you can see if you’re posting too many times in one day on Facebook or if you’ve got a lack of blog posts one week.
 You can also move your regularly scheduled content to make room for extra posts, such as if you have a special product launch.

 So, WHEN should you post content?
 There are countless studies that show the best times to post, but only you know your unique collection of followers and when they’re most active.
 Keep track and report the time of your best engagements to know when to schedule your posts.

 According to Social Media Examiner,”finding the perfect frequency is crucial because it could mean more engagement for your content or more unlikes and unfollows.”
 Use your analytics to determine the day of the week, and the time, that most engagement occurs.

 3. Posting the same thing across all channels